Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Vision Foundation Model Safety

 \subsubsection{Adversarial Defenses}

 Adversarial defenses for SAM are currently limited, with existing approaches focusing primarily on adversarial tuning, which integrates adversarial training into the prompt tuning process of SAM.
 For example, \textbf{ASAM}~\cite{li2024asam} utilizes a stable diffusion model to generate realistic adversarial samples on a low-dimensional manifold through diffusion model-based tuning.
 ControlNet~\cite{ControlNet} is then employed to guide the re-projection process, ensuring that the generated samples align with the original mask annotations.
-Finally, SAM is fine-tuned using these adversarial examples.
+Finally, SAM is fine-tuned using these adversarial examples. \textbf{RobustSAM}~\cite{long2025robust} defends against adversarial attacks by adapting only 512 singular values in SAM’s convolutional layers via Singular Value Decomposition (SVD), effectively altering feature distributions.
+This few-parameter approach achieves strong robustness–accuracy trade-off with minimal computational overhead.